More than 400,000 Indians face risk of flooding after Nepal landslide

 Monsoon rains are crucial for farm-dependent India and Nepal, but scores of people die every year in landslides and floods caused by heavy downpours.

-Heavy rains in June last year inundated towns and villages and killed thousands in the Indian state of Uttarakhand and dozens more in the neighbouring district of Darchula in west Nepal.
+Heavy rains in June last year inundated towns and villages and killed thousands in the Indian state of Uttarakhand and dozens more in the neighboring district of Darchula in west Nepal.

 (Writing by Malini Menon; additional reporting by Thomson Reuters Foundation correspondent in PATNA; Editing by Sanjeev Miglani and Hugh Lawson)